PierreSenellart/provsql/doc/source/user/knowledge-compilation.rst

 compiled d-DNNF rendered beside the original circuit, the tree decomposition with its treewidth, and a one-click benchmark across all probability methods.
-Compilers that :sqlfunc:`tool_available` reports as missing are filtered out of the pickers.
+Compilers that :sqlfunc:`tool_available` reports as missing are filtered out of the pickers, and the Studio benchmark skips those methods altogether: unlike the SQL :sqlfunc:`probability_benchmark`, which still emits a row per method and records the failure in its ``error`` column, their rows simply do not appear.

 .. seealso::